Condition Analysis

 7

-The sheltered Borrowdale valley setting limits airflow across the crag, slowing surface evaporation despite today's stronger winds.
+The sheltered Borrowdale valley setting limits wind-assisted drying despite today's moderate 13 km/h breeze.

 Recommendations